-When it comes to packing for southeast Asia a lot of people get stumped and have no idea what to include on their travel list.
+When it comes to packing for Southeast Asia a lot of people get stumped and have no idea what to include on their Southeast Asia packing list.
 You are not alone and I, too, spent time researching and looking at blog posts to help me figure out what I needed to bring to this exotic place.

-And lastly before we get started, remember that less is more with a southeast Asia packing list.
+And lastly, before we get started, remember that less is more with a SE Asia packing list.
 The last thing you want to do is be carrying around an oversized heavy backpack in the humidity.
 Pack what you think you need and then cut back and backpacking Asia will be so much easier.

-Step number one: get a backpack.
+Step number one: get a backpack, an essential on your packing list for backpacking.
 A more expensive backpack does not necessarily mean that it is a better backpack.
 Look for quality, some of the best brands are North Face, Osprey, Gregory and Deuter.
 But don’t brush off the store brand packs as they are generally cheaper and of the same quality.

 Backpacks are made for both men and women and it’s a good idea to try some on in store to get a feel for what is comfortable on you.
 In store weights are placed in the bag so you can tell if there are any areas that don’t feel good.
 Do some research beforehand by browsing backpacks on Amazon so you’re better prepared.
 REI is your best bet to find a pack in the USA or MEC in Canada.